inetrg/inet/showcases/ethernet/preemption/doc/index.rst

    3. The end of first fragment (``background-3-frag0:end``)

    **TODO** generic (example frame); for any preemted frame (not just the first fragment);

-The frames are recorded in the PCAP file at the end of the transmission of each frame or fragment, so the 1200B frame is not present there, only the two fragments.

 The frame sequence is displayed in the Qtenv packet log: